-  There is a card organiser and coin pocket inside the vest as well as retractable chord for keys.
+There is a card organiser and coin pocket inside the vest as well as a retractable cord for keys.

-To the rear of the vest, there is a pocket which can fit a 15” laptop, although this would not be comfortable during yours travels.
+To the rear of the vest, there is a pocket that can fit a 15” laptop, although this would not be comfortable during your travels.

 Technically you can leave your garments in the coat during airport security but of late new rules state that all electronics tablet or larger must be placed in separate boxes.